Zulko/moviepy/docs/gallery.rst

          style="max-width:50%; height:'auto'; display:block; margin-left: auto;margin-right: auto; margin-bottom:30px;" /></a>

-It is also possible to combine MoviePy with other graphic librairies like matplotlib, etc.
+It is also possible to combine MoviePy with other graphic libraries like matplotlib, etc.

 3D animations